-- 2.1.
-The QPC has no authority to incur debts or secure loans on behalf of the party. - 2.2.
-The QPC will only expend funds provided by the party where this is an accordance with a budget that has been ratified by State Council. - 2.3.
+- 6.1.
+The QPC has no authority to incur debts or secure loans on behalf of the party. - 6.2.
+The QPC will only expend funds provided by the party where this is an accordance with a budget that has been ratified by State Council. - 6.3.
 The QPC Convenor is responsible for acquittal in coordination with the State Treasurer.

-- 3.1.
-The QPC will meet at least monthly; either in person, via phone link up or by any other appropriate method available. - 3.2.
-The QPC will act in accordance with Queensland Greens meeting procedures. - 3.3.
+7.1.
+The QPC will meet at least monthly; either in person, or by any other appropriate method available.

+- 7.2.
+The QPC will act in accordance with Queensland Greens meeting procedures. - 7.3.
 All members of the QPC must be given a previously agreed time to review draft documents submitted in the name of the QPC before they are submitted.

-- 4.1.
-The QPC will provide a brief written report of activity to each state council meeting, with a more comprehensive report to be tabled at each Annual General Meeting. - 4.2.
-The report to Annual General Meeting must detail as a minimum: - 4.2.1.
-Membership of committee and subcommittees; - 4.2.2.
-Details of meeting activity; - 4.2.3.
-Progress towards goals of QPC as defined in the Constitution; - 4.2.4.
+- 8.1.
+The QPC will provide a brief written report of activity to each state council meeting, with a more comprehensive report to be tabled at each Annual General Meeting. - 8.2.
+The report to Annual General Meeting must detail as a minimum: - 8.2.1.
+Membership of committee and subcommittees; - 8.2.2.
+Details of meeting activity; - 8.2.3.
+Progress towards goals of QPC as defined in the Constitution; - 8.2.4.
 Budget report